bhoudu/jump-gouache/README.md

     // getting the index of the bucket to route the item of value 45645664
     // there are 100 buckets
-    const bucketIndex32 = fnvConsistentHash("Hello world hashed in FNV1a 32 bit value!", 100);
+    const bucketIndex32 = fnvConsistentHash('Text that will be hashed with FNV-1a into a 32 bit integer', 100);
-    const bucketIndex64 = fnvConsistentHash("Hello world hashed in FNV1a 64 bit value!", 100);
+    const bucketIndex64 = fnvConsistentHash('Text that will be hashed with FNV-1a into a 64 bit integer', 100);

 The 32 bit mode is the default mode, it is way faster than the 64 bit one.
-It all depends if you want to use a wider range of hashed values from strings (and afford more compute time).
+It all depends if you want to use a wider range of hashed values from strings.
+Wider range means more unique hashed integer values and better distribution from jump consistent hash at the expense of more computation due to more 64 bit operations.

+Another choice is to use MurmurHash3 thanks to `murmurhash3js`:

+    import { murmurConsistentHash } from 'jump-gouache';

+    const index32 = murmurConsistentHash('Text that will be hashed with MurmurHash3 into a 32 bit integer', 100);

 ## Compatibility & dependencies